zuriiruz/This-Or-That/README.md

-# cs122-final
 # This or That
-Sophie, Camille, Zuri
+Team Members: Zuri, Camille, Sophie
+  A ranking game designed to combat decision fatigue.